Op dinsdag 31 oktober host het WO=MEN ledenplatform het

 By Ukrainian Women’s Fund, 09.30 – 11.00h, hosted by WO=MEN.

-here).
-They will discuss the need for a genuine gender lens in a post-war recovery strategy for Ukraine.
-There will be ample time for Q&A with the audience.
+for a genuine gender lens in a post-war recovery strategy for Ukraine and ended with a Q&A with the audience.

 Transformative approaches to Feminist Resourcing